Dear Home-Ec 101,

 Get to know your refrigerator’s zones.

-Your refrigerator may have very distinct zones and these zones may be much colder (or warmer) than the temperature indicated, depending on the location of the sensor.
-Get yourself a thermometer for your refrigerator, they are quite inexpensive – $6 on Amazon, significantly cheaper than a service call, no?
+Your refrigerator may have very distinct zones, which may be much colder (or warmer) than the temperature indicated, depending on the sensor’s location.
+Get yourself a thermometer for your refrigerator.
+They are quite inexpensive – roughly $6 on Amazon, significantly cheaper than a service call, no?

 Want to learn more?
 How to Break an Egg: 1,453 Kitchen Tips, Food Fixes, Emergency Substitutes